 Program Title: Early Detection & Awareness Program (E-DAP)

 Grant Award: $73,340.00

 Neighborhood HealthSource will reduce barriers to breast cancer screening for women with high risk of late-stage diagnosis or death by increasing clinical breast exam and mammogram rates to 50% each.
 Their target communities are women in North and Northeast Minneapolis, many of whom have low income and are un- or underinsured, focusing on African American, Latina and African-born women.
 The need: low-income communities and communities of color face disproportionately high rates of disease, complication and death—including breast cancer.
 They are committed to early detection, regular screening and lifestyle-based prevention.
 Key activities include mobile mammography and clinical breast exams at community sites and their clinics, targeted outreach and breast health education, multi-channel in-reach to patients due or overdue for mammograms, and referral follow-up.
 They will screen 591 women with outcomes of increased breast health awareness, screening rates and health system navigation support.

 Open Arms of Minnesota, Minneapolis, MN.

-Program Title: Healthy Meals for Those Living with Breast Cancer and Their Caregivers and Families.
+Program Title: Healthy Meals for Breast Cancer Survivors and their Families.

 Grant Award: $75,000.00